-Like South Pass to the east, Southwest Pass has been served by several lighthouses, and its first tower was also built by Winslow Lewis.
+Like South Pass to the east, Southwest Pass has been served by multiple lighthouses, and its first tower was also built by Winslow Lewis.
 Lewis’ sixty-five-foot conical brick tower at Southwest Pass was put into service on April 18, 1832, after having been erected on a foundation of driven piles.
 Two unique features helped mariners identify this lighthouse: a daymark consisting of vertical black stripes, and three windows built into the seaward side of the tower below the lantern room from which additional lights were exhibited.
 Unfortunately, the lower lamps were not properly ventilated, and the soot rose in the tower, blackening the glass planes in the lantern room and adding to the keeper’s workload.

 During its first year of service, Southwest Pass lighthouse was threatened by erosion.
-Measures to retard the encroachment of the river failed, and by April of 1837, the tower stood in ten feet of water.
-Later that year the tower toppled over and disappeared.
+Measures to retard the encroachment of the river failed, and by April 1837, the tower stood in ten feet of water.
+Later that year, the tower toppled over and disappeared.
 This didn’t prevent a dutiful and resourceful keeper from exhibiting a light.
 A lantern was soon mounted from a tall pole, and the keeper continued his service, having only a small, squat hut for shelter.

 On July 7, 1838, Congress allocated $20,000 for a replacement tower.
 The new tower inherited the same vertical markings of its predecessor, and was outfitted with two bay windows, which protruded from the gulf side of the tower, twenty-five feet below the lantern room.
 The windows held additional lamps, and as a mariner approached from the gulf aligned with the proper channel, the lights from the lantern room and the two bay windows formed a triangle.